peter88213/nvhelp-en/source/nv_timeline/index.rst

    section_label = Section

    # Events with this label become sections in a newly created
-   # noveltree project.
+   # novelibre project.

    section_color = 170,240,160

-   # Color for events imported as sections from noveltree.
+   # Color for events imported as sections from novelibre.

    new_event_spacing = 1